Travel, Currency and Money saving tips for Maldives

 Once your funds are received by the provider the converted MVR amount will be transfered to the recipient account you specify in Maldives.

-Use our Send to Maldivian Rufiyaa calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more -
+Use the above Send to Maldivian Rufiyaa calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more -

 end result is more Maldivian Rufiyaa deposited into the recipient bank account and less margins and fees kept by the banks!